YifeiLiu-YL/neuronal-segmentation/cellpose3.md

 2. Use`ImageJ` or `FIJI` to measure the diameter of the cell and enter the number in the `segmentation`section showing `diameter(pixels):`
 3. In`Views`, Use the appropriate view for your data, such as`RGB`, `Green`, `Blue` etc.
    ![test](figures/Views.png)
-5. Choose a built-in model appropriate for your data
+4. Choose a built-in model appropriate for your data
    - For most neuronal soma segmentation, the default cytoplasm model is sufficient
    - Do not select a trained custom model at this stage
    - Default model settings are usually adequate for initial segmentation
-6. Choose the appropriate channels in `segmentations` accourding to your own channels used
+5. Choose the appropriate channels in `segmentations` accourding to your own channels used
+6. Hit `calibrate` in `segmentations`
-6. Click the `Run cyto3` button in the GUI
+7. Click the `Run cyto3` button in the GUI

 Cellpose will process the image and display segmentation masks overlaid on the original image.